zjunlp/OneKE/README.md

 - Pip Installation Failure: Use mirror websites, run the command as `pip install -i [mirror-source] ...`.
 - Docker Image Pull Failure: Configure the docker daemon to add repository mirrors.
 - Nltk Download Failure: Manually download the `nltk` package and place it in the proper directory.
-- Model Dowload Failure: Use the `Hugging Face` mirror site or `ModelScope` to download model, and specify the local path to the model when using it.
+- Model Dowload Failure: Use the `Hugging Face Mirror` site or `ModelScope` to download model, and specify the local path to the model when using it.
     > Note: We use `all-MiniLM-L6-v2` model by default for case matching, so it needs to be downloaded during execution.
 If network issues occur, manually download the model, and update the `embedding_model` to its local path in the `src/config.yaml` file.